-As a result of the Critical Basin designation for the subject site, the 100-year flood stormwater flows exiting the site in the proposed condition are required to match the existing condition flows or be reduced by means of detention and/or other rainwater harvesting techniques.
-This will be achieved by means of stormwater harvesting in landscaped areas as described below and by means of detention basins.
+As a result of the Critical Basin designation for the Parcel, the 100-year flood stormwater flows exiting the site in the proposed condition are required to match the existing condition flows or be reduced by means of detention and/or other rainwater harvesting techniques.
+This will be achieved by means of stormwater harvesting in landscaped areas and by means of larger retention/detention basins.